orionsoti/ANDIE/README.md

 >
 > *Accessed via:* File Menu/Language Settings
 >
-> *Testing:* Testing was completed usings JUnit Test for the majority and Refer to the PDF of Testing for GUI Testing
+> *Testing:* Testing was completed using JUnit Test for the majority and Refer to the PDF of Testing for GUI Testing
 >
 > *Errors:* No known errors
 ---